Cycling from Gracefield to Messines, Quebec: the paved railway track to the butcher

 Gates to keep quads etc of the path.
 A bit dumm to paint them green

-Lac Blue Sea
+Lac Blue Sea with cottages on the right

 Great for kids to learn how to bike, they were all singing